Twisters (film): Plot

-That night, Tyler invites Kate to a nearby rodeo in Stillwater.
-An EF4 tornado rapidly develops with little warning, forcing Kate, Tyler, and others to take shelter in an empty motel pool.
-In the aftermath, Kate confronts Javi about Riggs' intentions, causing an offended Javi to blame her for their friends' deaths.
-Distraught, Kate abandons Javi and retreats to her mother's farm in Sapulpa.
-Tyler follows her and uncovers Kate's past research.
-Kate initially declines Tyler's offer to help retry the experiment, but later accepts when Tyler points out it can still give people a fighting chance against tornadoes.
+Tyler invites Kate to a nearby rodeo in Stillwater, where they begin bonding.
+When a large tornado hits, Kate leads Tyler and nearby residents to shelter in an empty motel pool.
+In the aftermath, Kate and Javi argue about Riggs' intentions, causing Javi to blame Kate for their colleagues' deaths.
+Distraught, Kate retreats to her mother's farm in Sapulpa.
+Tyler follows and uncovers Kate's previous research regarding the tornado disruption experiment.
+Kate initially declines Tyler's offer to help retry the experiment but finally accepts.
 The next day, they release the beads into a passing tornado, but it fails to dissipate.
-Using data scans provided by an apologetic Javi, Kate hypothesizes launching silver iodide into the tornado to ensure dissipation.
+Using scanning data provided by an apologetic Javi, Kate hypothesizes a change in the experiment to correct a previous oversight, namely adding silver iodide.

-Kate joins Tyler and his team as they track a tornado near El Reno, with the StormPAR team also in pursuit.
-The tornado becomes rain-wrapped and nearly hits Javi and Scott, who escape as the tornado catches fire from hitting an oil refinery.
-The tornado rapidly intensifies into a mile-wide EF5 that begins shifting towards El Reno.
-As Kate and the Wranglers head into town, Javi abandons Scott, quits his partnership with Riggs and StormPAR, and heads to El Reno to help after finally realizing how callous Riggs and his team are.
+The team tracks another tornado developing near El Reno.
+Javi and Scott's truck is knocked on its side and back upright again; they escape just as the tornado catches fire after striking an oil refinery.
+The tornado explodes in size becoming a mile-wide EF5 that heads towards El Reno.
+Javi attempts to rush to El Reno to help recovery efforts, but Scott pressures him to continue their mission for Riggs.
+Javi abandons Scott by the road and quits Storm Par.

-Kate, Tyler, and their team, learning that shelters are full, evacuate the remaining townspeople into a movie theater when a derailed streetcar and debris trap Tyler.
-As Kate struggles to free him, Javi arrives to help save Tyler.
-With no basement to take shelter in and the tornado heading straight for the theater, Kate drives Tyler's truck into the center of the tornado.
-She fires the silver iodide into it, and after a brief struggle with the controls, she successfully launches the polyacrylate beads.
-The tornado rips the theater open, nearly pulling Lily and Tyler out, but the countermeasures take effect, and the tornado dissipates.
+Kate, Tyler, and their team evacuate the townsfolk into a nearby movie theater.
+A derailed streetcar and debris traps Tyler.
+Kate struggles to free him, but with the arrival of Javi, Tyler is rescued.
+Kate drives Tyler's truck into the tornado's center.
+She fires the silver iodide into the tornado, and after a brief struggle with the controls, she launches the polyacrylite beads also, but the vehicle is overturned before landing on its roof.
+The tornado rips the theater open, nearly pulling Lily and Tyler out just as the measures take effect, weakening the tornado.
+The team rescues Kate and celebrates the dissipating tornado.

-Sometime later, as Kate waits at the airport for her flight back to New York City, Tyler shows up and attempts to persuade Kate to stay.
-Upon learning that increasing winds from a nearby storm system have delayed her flight, Kate departs with Tyler to give chase.
-A closing montage reveals that Ben's story centered on Kate, and that Kate, Tyler, Javi, and the Wranglers have launched a new tornado radar business.
+Sometime later, as Kate waits at the airport for her plane to New York, Tyler catches up with her to reconcile with her.
+Upon learning that flights have been delayed because of strong winds, the two swiftly depart for the storm.
+A closing montage shows that Kate, Javi, and Tyler have joined in a new tornado radar business and that Ben's story focused on Kate instead of Tyler.